 - After your PC restarts to the Choose an option screen, select Troubleshoot > Advanced options > Startup Settings > Restart.

 - After your PC restarts, you’ll see a list of options.
 Select 4 or F4 to start your PC in Safe Mode.
 Or if you’ll need to use the Internet, select 5 or F5 for Safe Mode with Networking.

 When system start safe mode, open settings -> update & security -> Windows Update and check for updates.

 Clear Updates Download Folder

-As discussed before, Corrupted update cache (SoftwareDistribution folder) mostly cause Windows Update related problems.
-Clear the update cache files and let windows to download fresh files from Microsoft server which mostly fix almost every window update related problems.
+As discussed before, the Corrupted update cache (SoftwareDistribution folder) mostly causes Windows Update-related problems.
+Clear the update cache files and let windows download fresh files from the Microsoft server which mostly fix almost every window update-related problem.
 To do this

 - First open Windows services (Services.msc)